kalibera/rchk/doc/DOCKER.md

 ## Modifying the container

-To avoid the need of installing Ubuntu packages on every invocation of the container, one can modify to container to already contain those.
+To avoid the need of installing Ubuntu packages on every invocation of the container, one can modify the container to already contain those.
 For example, create this Dockerfile in an empty directory:

 ```